-FINDING: The land area proposed for Comprehensive Plan Map re-designation to Residential - High Density (RH) is presently designated as both Commercial (C) and Residential - High Density (RH) on the Comprehensive Plan Map.
+FINDING: The land area proposed for Comprehensive Plan Map re-designation to Residential - High Density (RH) is presently designated as Commercial (C) on the Comprehensive Plan Map.
 The zoning of the area designated for Commercial is Highway Commercial (CH).
-The zone does not allow for the development of residential housing.
+The zone does not allow for the development of residential housing without a commercial component.
 The land area of proposed change from commercial to high-density residential is consistent with the city's comprehensive plan.
 The provisions of this section have been met.